-Current assets decreased by approximately HK\$465,000 from approximately HK\$26.6 million as at 31 December 2022 to approximately HK\$26.1 million as at 31 December 2023.
-This decrease was mainly attributable to: (a) decrease in loan and advances under trade and other receivables of approximately HK\$274,000 mainly due to repayment of loans disbursed; and (b) decrease in cash and bank balances of approximately HK\$328,000 due mainly to finance the working capital.
-The decrease was partly offset by increase in (a) interest receivable of approximately HK\$92,000 mainly due to late payment of interest; and (b) tax recoverable of approximately HK\$38,000 arising from provisional tax paid.
+Current assets decreased by approximately HK\$5.9 million from approximately HK\$32.5 million as at 31 December 2021 to approximately HK\$2.6 million as at 31 December 2022.
+This decrease was mainly attributed to: (a) decrease in loan and advances under trade and other receivables of approximately HK\$2.5 million due to repayment from a borrower; and (b) decrease in cash and bank balances of approximately HK\$3.1 million due mainly to repayment of other borrowings and bank borrowings.